Vectorredz/cs32-mp1/README.md

 INITIALIZATION TEST
     - MAKE (0 -> 1000)
     - MAKE (length of RANDOM_INTEGER(0, 1000))
+    - with DATA in ranges [-10^18, 10^18]
 ```
-This layer tests for the `make` operation.
+This layer tests for the `make` operation, as well as the list's ability to hold DATA in large ranges.

 <br>